 Yellow Snappers, Three Trees, May 2024 © [email protected]

-All photos taken during Similan diving seasons 2022-2023 and 2023-2024.
-I’ll probably add more during the 2024-2025 season too.
+All photos taken during Similan diving seasons 2022-2023, 2023-2024 and 2024-2025 season too.
 The Similan dive season runs from October to May each year.
-The Similan Marine National Park is closed from mid May to mid October each year, so don’t plan a liveaboard trip then!
+The Similan Marine National Park is closed from mid May to mid October each year, so don’t plan a Similans liveaboard trip then!

 Blue Dolphin Liveaboard